msai-631-hci-ai-org/clinical-mental-health-assistant-chatbot-repo/README.md

   `.env.txt` or `.env.example`, and that it is in the repository root beside `app.py`.
 - **`Port 7860` is already in use:** stop the older app process with `Ctrl+C` before launching another instance.
+- **.faiss and .pkl missing/reading error:** This typically affects HF deployment.
+In this case, `documents.py` will need to be executed first to ensure `vector_db` is created and indexed.
+Run `python documents.py` to create `index.pkl` and `index.faiss` as they need to be prebuilt before usage of chatbot.
 - **Cannot access gated repo:** an open-source model may be free to use, but in some cases, seeing an error like this is considered a "gated" model on Hugging Face.
 This means user will need to explicitly accept its terms of use (usually a license agreement) on the Hugging Face website and generate a `HF_TOKEN=your_actual_token` before download of the local LLM will occur before usage. `transformers` library will be able to authenticate and download the model correctly.

 ## Hugging Face Spaces deployment